 Once selected, the narrator loads the first fifteen minutes of the book for the author’s review.
 It’s really important to listen carefully and suggest changes if something should be done differently.

 After the author approves the first fifteen minutes, the narrator will load the book to the ACX web site in individual chapters.
-Ask the narrator to load a few chapters at a time.
+If they want to wait until the end, make sure to ask the narrator to load a few chapters at a time.
 Though the audition and first fifteen minutes are meant to be the chance to come to agreement on how a book will be done, hearing the chapters individually lets the author spot unanticipated issues.
 A narrator cannot be expected to redo hundreds of lines of text after they have completed a book.

 Ask the narrator to record the book at a consistent volume.
 A listener does not want to have to turn the volume control up and down to accommodate changing narrator volume.
 It’s not live theater.
 If the narrator whispers and shouts, the reader will get very frustrated.